mcampos1/Terraform-Associate-Notes/Read, Generate, Modify Configurations.md

 condition ?(then) true_value :(else) false_value

-Variable value specified in terraform.tfvars
+# Variable value specified in terraform.tfvars

+istest = true

+Ex: count = var.istest == true ?
+3 : 0
+since istest is true, terraform will create 3 instances from that block else none are created